Back to school benefits from Foresters

 With this in mind, it is important to start saving early to meet the rising costs of education and ensure your child isn't saddled with an unbearable amount of debt.
 Foresters Friendly Society has a range of long-term, low cost savings products which can help parents do just that.
 One example is the Foresters Tax Exempt Savings Plan (TESP) which provides a tax-free way of saving towards mid to long-term goals and can be held in addition to an ISA.
 Tax Exempt Savings Plans are only offered by friendly societies and provide savers with an extra £300pa of tax-free savings.

-- Guaranteed return - a guarantee to get back at least what has been paid into the plan, providing contributions are maintained for the full term of the plan;
+- A guaranteed return, providing contributions are maintained for the full term of the plan;

 - Tax-free cash lump sum - on maturity, under current HMRC guidelines, the policyholder will receive a cash payout free of Capital Gains and Income Tax;